Video Editing 101: the Different Types of Video Editing

 Insert editing

-For example, let’s say that you want to add a video clip over video footage of someone speaking.
+For example, let’s say you want to add a video clip over footage of someone speaking.
 If you do this with assembling editing, the result looks unpolished, and the new video footage will also replace the audio track.

 If you do it with insert editing, it creates clear beginning and endpoints, and you can preserve the original audio footage.